 Here are some potential outcomes should you choose to stop paying credit card payments:

 What happens if you don’t pay your credit card for 5 years?
-If you fail to pay your credit card bill for an extended period of time, such as five years, the consequences get more severe.
+If you fail to pay your credit card bill for an extended period, such as five years, the consequences get more severe.
 Your debt will not disappear; instead, it may lead to the following outcomes:

 Collection Agencies and Legal Action